EdinbR/EdinbR.github.io/_posts/2016-04-11-april-Hadley.markdown

 *** Register [here](https://www.eventbrite.co.uk/e/edinbr-special-session-guest-hadley-wickham-tickets-24055271966)***

-[Hadley Wickham](http://hadley.nz) will be speaking at EdinbR at Noon, on Saturday the 30th of April.
+[Hadley Wickham](http://hadley.nz) will be speaking at EdinbR at noon, on Saturday the 30th of April.

 This should be a great talk and a (catered) networking opportunity for all.
 We ask that you register at the EventBrite link [here](https://www.eventbrite.co.uk/e/edinbr-special-session-guest-hadley-wickham-tickets-24055271966).